dgc-network/coliving-protocol/docs/docs/developers/sdk/classes/full.AgreementsApi.md

 **getTrendingAgreementsIDsWithVersion**(`requestParameters`): `Promise`<[`TrendingTimesIds`](../interfaces/full.TrendingTimesIds.md)\>

-Gets the agreement IDs of the top trending agreements on Coliving based on the given trending strategy version
+Gets the digital_content IDs of the top trending agreements on Coliving based on the given trending strategy version

 #### Parameters